The Missouri Department of Corrections makes staff wellbeing a priority.

 $25/month MULTI-Gym membership.
 Access by visiting Anthem.com and logging in to your personal profile.
 Log in to your anthem.com profile, click CARE, then DISCOUNTS, then Active & Fit Direct to enroll.

 A 40 week wellness program available to Missouri Consolidated Health Care Plan (MCHCP)/Anthem health plan members who qualify.
+No out of pocket cost.
 Go to my.mchcp.org for a link to the MODOC Wondr webpage.
 (Formerly Naturally Slim.)

 Pause First Academy